If your question is not answered here, please contact our sales department.

-Payment by check is our preferred method of payment.
+Payment by ACH is our preferred method of payment.
 When submitting payment by check allow time for transit and processing.
 Orders ship only after checks have been received, processed and funds deposited.
 Send checks collect to: 1010 4th Street, P.O.
 Box, Durant, Iowa, 52747.
-Another available payment method is electronic funds transfer (EFT): Specify EFT when submitting an order and we will provide bank transfer details.
+Other available payment methods are: Check and electronic funds transfer (EFT): Specify EFT when submitting an order and we will provide bank transfer details.

 How much do custom products cost?

 Process & Production